 - The bottom half of the dashboard is dedicated to churned metrics, including the Churn Rate metric.

 The churn rate dynamically corresponds to the date range set within the filter.
 For example, if you entered the date range of October - December 2019, the Churn Rate metric provided is a quarterly churn rate, representing the percentage of customers who ended their subscription in that quarter.

 Alternatively, if you enter the date range of October 2019, the Churn Rate metric would be a monthly churn rate, representing the percentage of customers who ended their subscription that month.

 Accessing additional churn information

-If you are using the Enhanced Analytics suite, you can also drill down into the Churn Rate to get a detailed breakdown of the churn calculation.
+If you are using the Enhanced Analytics suite, you can also drill down into the Churn Rate metric to get a detailed breakdown of the churn calculation.
 With this additional information, you can obtain a list of each customer that churned in the specified timeframe, as well as the total number of days used to calculate the churn percentage.

-Understanding how the churn rate is calculated
+Understanding how the Churn Rate metric is calculated

 Recharge gathers the following information before calculating the churn rate: